DragonDevelopmentNL/tMedia/README.md

-# 🚀 TBerichten - Your Fun Social Space!
+# 🚀 tMedia - Your Fun Social Space!

 Hey there! 👋 Welcome to TBerichten, where social media meets fun!
 We're not just another social platform - we're your digital playground for sharing thoughts, connecting with friends, and spreading joy!